Move SQL Statements to Production in Confluent Cloud for Apache Flink

 When processing data streams, choosing the right type of join operation is crucial for efficiency and performance.
 Event-time temporal joins offer significant advantages over regular streaming joins.

-Temporal joins are particularly useful when the join condition is based on a time attribute.
+Temporal joins are particularly useful when the join condition depends on a time attribute.
 They enable you to join a primary stream with a historical version of another table, using the state of that table as it existed at the time of the event.
 This results in more efficient processing, because it avoids the need to keep large amounts of state in memory.
 Traditional streaming joins involve keeping a stateful representation of all joined records, which can be inefficient and resource-intensive, especially with large datasets or high-velocity streams.
-Also, event-time temporal joins typically result in insert-only outputs, when your inputs are also insert-only, which means that once a record is processed and joined, it is not updated or deleted later.
+Also, event-time temporal joins typically result in insert-only outputs, when your inputs are also insert-only, which means that after Flink processes and joins a record, it doesn’t update or delete the record later.
 Streaming joins often need to handle updates and deletions.

 Implement state time-to-live (TTL)

-Some stateful operations in Flink require storing state, like streaming joins and pattern matching.
+Some stateful operations in Flink require storing state, such as streaming joins and pattern matching.
 Managing this state effectively is crucial for application performance, resource optimization, and cost reduction.
-The state time-to-live (TTL) feature enables specifying a minimum time interval for how long state, meaning state that is not updated, is retained.
-This mechanism ensures that state is cleared at some time after the idle duration.
+The state time-to-live (TTL) feature enables specifying a minimum time interval for retaining state that doesn’t receive updates.
+This mechanism ensures that Flink clears state at some time after the idle duration.
 When moving to production, you should configure the sql.state-ttl setting carefully to balance performance versus correctness of the results.

 Use service account API keys for production

-API keys for Confluent Cloud can be created with user accounts and service accounts.
-A service account is intended to provide an identity for an application or service that needs to perform programmatic operations within Confluent Cloud.
-When moving to production, ensure that only service account API keys are used.
+You can create API keys for Confluent Cloud with user accounts and service accounts.
+A service account provides an identity for an application or service that needs to perform programmatic operations within Confluent Cloud.
+When moving to production, ensure that you use only service account API keys.
 Avoid user account API keys, except for development and testing.
-If a user leaves and a user account is deleted, all API keys created with that user account are deleted, and applications might break.
+If a user leaves and you delete the user account, Confluent Cloud also deletes all API keys for that user account, and applications might break.

 Assign custom names to Flink SQL statements

-Custom naming facilitates easier management, monitoring, and debugging of your streaming applications by providing clear, identifiable references to specific operations or data flows.
-You can do this easily by using the client.statement-name option.
+Custom naming facilitates management, monitoring, and debugging of your streaming applications by providing clear, identifiable references to specific operations or data flows.
+You can set custom names by using the client.statement-name option.

 Review error handling and monitoring best practices